-How to Go Ash Blonde At Home Without Damaging Your Hair (with Olaplex)
+How to Go Ash Blonde at Home Without Damaging Your Hair (Using Olaplex)

 My most recent visit to the hot local hair salon culminated in a $250 charge to my credit card (plus tips), hours of lost time and less-than-spectacular color result.

 The Risky Business of Dyeing Your Own Hair

 I've experimented with hairstyles and colors my whole life, I worked at a hair salon for a few years, and I've done a TON of research.
 But I'm not a professional hairdresser.

 This step-by-step guide is the result of my research and my experience applying that research.
 It shows how I've been able to go blonde at home with minimal damage to my hair, the products I used and other tips.